Alexander ArmstrongBack to client list »

 In a quest to discover the story behind his family history, Alexander featured in the BBC series, Who Do You Think You Are? in 2010 discovering that he was a descendant of William the Conqueror!

-Hugely popular on the corporate circuit Alexander is much in demand for awards hosting, after dinner speaking and PR campaigns.
+Hugely popular on the corporate circuit, Alexander Armstrong is much in demand for awards hosting, after dinner speaking and PR campaigns.

 Photo Credit: Johnny Ring